adlnet/SCORM-2004-4ed-SampleRTE/README.md

         </body>
   </html>
   ```
 10. Run the command `ant` in the `source` directory so it builds the project.
-(If you ever need to clean it or rerun these instructions always run `ant cleanRTE` to remove stale files and reset the db)
+(If you ever need to clean it or want to rerun these instructions, always run `ant cleanRTE` to remove stale files and reset the db)
-10. To run navigate to CATALINA_HOME/bin and run `sh startup.sh`....to stop `sh shutdown.sh`
+10. To run, navigate to CATALINA_HOME/bin and run `sh startup.sh` (`sh shutdown.sh` to stop)
 11. Go to `localhost:8080`

 ## For Windows